 books by doctors about working in medicine

 Many doctors have written and shared stories about their medical work.
-Some are published; stories about medicine are often entertaining and informative and so appeal to a large audience.
-Many stories highlight the challenges doctors face in their day-to-day work, others provide humorous anecdote: eventually all form part of the historical record of our culture, society and time.
+Some are published.
+Stories about medicine are often entertaining and informative and so appeal to a large audience.
+Many stories highlight the challenges doctors face in their day-to-day work, others provide humorous anecdotes.
+Eventually, all form part of the historical record of our culture, society and time.

 books by doctors about modern medical care